bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 <div class="release-feature-authors">authors: Rob Swain (@superdump)</div>

 Modern scenes often have many point lights.
-But when rendering scenes with hundreds of lights, calculating lighting for each light, for each rendered fragment can be prohibitively expensive.
-Clustered Forward Rendering is a popular approach that increases the number of lights you can have in a scene by dividing up the view frustum into "clusters".
+But when rendering scenes, calculating lighting for each light, for each rendered fragment rapidly becomes prohibitively expensive as the number of lights in the scene increases.
+Clustered Forward Rendering is a popular approach that increases the number of lights you can have in a scene by dividing up the view frustum into "clusters" (a grid of sub-volumes).
 Each cluster is then assigned lights based on whether or not they can affect that cluster.
 This is a form of "culling" that enables fragments to ignore lights that aren't assigned to their cluster.

 In practice this can significantly increase the number of lights in the scene: